The Carbon Cash-Back Solution

 Putting a price on carbon emissions from fossil fuels is the most cost-effective, comprehensive way to reduce climate pollution.
 We can do this by charging fossil fuel producers a steadily increasing fee based on the carbon in the products they sell (coal, oil, and natural gas).
 This sends a price signal throughout the economy to motivate reducing carbon emissions.
 A strong carbon price is half of solving the whole problem, and once we do it, the hundred other complementary solutions that are also required will all be much easier to do because everyone and business will be interested in reducing their pollution costs.

-Most families will receive more money in their monthly cash-back dividend than the total additional amount they pay in trickle-down higher prices.
+Most families receive more money in their monthly cash-back dividend than the total additional amount they pay in trickle-down higher prices.
 Low-income households will come out the farthest ahead.

 See how your family does with the Carbon Dividend Calculator.